 Training events are faciliated by the Public Service Department, and Managing Underground Safety Training (MUST).

-The next training session by the Public Service Department is scheduled for November 13, 2014 in Montpelier.
+The next training session by the Public Service Department is o be determined

 Vermont Public Service Board Rules